pytorch/ELF/design_doc/trainer.md

 ```

 ## Trainer
-- An extra rl_method added to the Evaluator, has a member as evaluator
+- Trainer is also a pure python class wrapped on evaluator.
 ```python
 class Trainer(object):
   def __init__(self, option_map, ...):